JakubSimoncic/bistro-cms/bistro/public/web/pages/menu-en.md

 ## LARGE SOUP ORDERED SEPARATELY – 500ml

-* **Cabbage soup with sausage or Broccoli cream with roasted potato nuggets with pancetta and sour cream** 75 CZK
+* **Chickpea soup with smoked meat and croutons or Cabbage soup with sausage** 75 CZK

 ***Offer is valid on Friday 31.10. from 10:30 until closing time or while stocks last.***